 Microsoft Outlook 2010:

-Microsoft has removed the Office ORB from left top area.
-Instead they have changed it to a rectangle Office button which shows a totally revamped Task Pane upon clicking (Click on the image for bigger screenshot):
+Microsoft has removed the Office ORB (big round button) from top-left area.
+Instead they have changed it to a rectangle Office button which shows a totally revamped Task Pane upon clicking:

 Here you can Save, Open, Close, Create documents.